Nouvelle AI: Insectoid robots

 Brooks's insectoid robots contained no internal models of the world.
 Herbert, for example, discarded a high volume of the information received from its sensors and never stored information for more than two seconds.

 Allen

-Allen, named after Allen Newell, had a ring of twelve ultrasonic sonars as its primary sensors and three independent behavior-producing modules.
+Allen had a ring of twelve ultrasonic sonars as its primary sensors and three independent behavior-producing modules.
 These modules were programmed to avoid both stationary and moving objects.
 With only this module activated, Allen stayed in the middle of a room until an object approached and then it ran away while avoiding obstacles in its way.